 - Nearly two thirds of motorcycle crash fatalities have been associated with the motorcycle rider speeding.

 - Almost 60% of motorcyclist deaths occur at night.

-- More riders age 40 and over are being hurt or killed on motor bikes.
+- More riders over the age of 40 and over are being hurt or killed on motor bikes.

 - The NHTSA estimates that wearing a helmet reduces the chance of death in a crash by about 29%.

 - Studies show that overall, riders wearing helmets are less likely to be involved in a motorcycle crash.